NediffNixon/tesco-foodcorp-churn-prediction/README.md

 - Built a machine learning pipeline to predict customer churn using anonymised retail data.
 - Feature engineering was conducted directly within **PostgreSQL**, focusing on temporal patterns, transaction recency, frequency, and monetary value.
 - Evaluated multiple classifiers including **Decision Tree**, **Random Forest**, and **XGBoost**.
-- XGBoost performed best with a 0.71 F1 score, a strong performance for real-world data.
+- XGBoost performed best with a 0.71 Balanced Accuracy score, a strong performance for real-world data.

 ---